Program Energy Efficiency and Conservation Requirements for Utilities

 The Act 129 included an initial energy conservation and demand reduction targets until 2013.
 Beyond the initial 2013 targets, the act required the commission to evaluate cost effectiveness of the utility programs every five years and set additional electricity consumption and peak demand reduction goals if the benefits of such program exceeds its costs.

 The energy efficiency and demand reduction standards have functionally been divided into different Phases.
 Phase I lasted from June 1, 2010 to May 31, 2013, Phase II of the program lasted from June 1, 2013 to May 31, 2016.
-The current Phase III of the program applies from June 1, 2016 through May 31, 2021.
+Phase III of the program applied from June 1, 2016 through May 31, 2021.
+Phase IV will operate from June 1, 2021 through May 31, 2026.

 Phase I Standards Summary (Electric Peak Demand and Sales Reduction)